cmc-corpora/cmc-corpora.github.io/content/authors/nikola-ljubesic/_index.md

 #   link: media/resume.pdf

 ---

-Nikola's interest lie primarily in the field of machine learning of language structure.
-He developed several methods for word-normalisation, also applied to CMC corpora.
+Nikola's research interests cover a broad spectrum of NLP problems including web corpus construction, terminology extraction, bilingual lexicon extraction and machine translation.
+He is an expert in machine learning approaches, and has developed several methods for word-normalisation, also applied to CMC corpora.

 He is the leader of the CLARIN K-Centre CLASSLA, for Computational Processing of South Slavic languages.